 1. Award period

 Grant awards resulting from this opportunity will have a target period of performance of July 1, 2022, to June 30, 2023.
 Additional funding of up to 24 months may be awarded after the initial funding period, contingent upon a satisfactory performance and availability of funds.
-Total funding for the grant program will not exceed 36 months
+Total funding for the grant program will not exceed 36 months.

 2. Available Funds